top of page

 Medical Care

 Guatemala is becoming known as a "medical tourism" destination, due to its cheap and reliable medical care.
-Many doctors receive an education in the United States (or elsewhere abroad) and speak English, and prices for basic services are a small percentage of what you'd find in America, where average annual healthcare expenses can top $10,000.
+Many doctors receive an education in the United States (or elsewhere abroad) and speak English, and prices for basic services are a small percentage of what you'd find in the US, where average annual healthcare expenses can top $10,000.

 Medications that are commonly prescription-only in other countries are administered over the counter from a pharmacist after a brief chat about symptoms.
 There are very few limitations to this rule, and although some medications may cost more than a normal co-payment at home, because your normal monthly medical expenses are lower (without carrying foreign insurance here), you are inevitably saving money.